 Huanglongbing (HLB), previously called citrus greening, is one of the most threatening diseases to citrus plants in the U.S. and worldwide.
-The HLB virus is spread by the tiny, invasive Asian citrus psyllid and may infect a wide range of citrus and closely related species.
-The disease is fatal, and there is no presently known cure.
+The bacteria that causes HLB is spread by the tiny, invasive Asian citrus psyllid and may infect a wide range of citrus and closely related species.
+The disease is fatal, and presently there is no known cure.

 HLB has the potential to devastate the U.S. commercial citrus industry by killing plants and rendering fruits bitter and unmarketable.
 HLB was first detected in Florida in 2005, and by 2018, it had also occurred in California, Georgia, Louisiana, Puerto Rico, South Carolina, Texas and the U.S. Virgin Islands.
 In the five years following its initial U.S. detection, HLB caused the loss of over 8,000 jobs, $2.7 billion in citrus industry revenue, and $4.5 billion in total economic output in Florida alone.
 These steep costs of combatting—and succumbing to—HLB make preventative measures and early detection essential to survival of the citrus industry.